 We finally agreed that I should bring the list of the documents she wanted that very afternoon at 4 p.m.
 I left her office feeling her hostile eyes trained on my back and escorting me all the way down the hall and out of the building.

-When I arrived at 4 p.m., I was surprised that the guards would not let me in because, they said, she was not on seat.
+When I arrived at 4 p.m., I was surprised that the guards would not let me in because, they said, the lady I came to see was not on seat.
 I thought they were just being mean to me but they assured me that she had actually gone out of the building and that I could either wait for her outside the gate or come back later, by 6 p.m.

 I opted to loiter outside the gate, even trying unsuccessfully to strike a conversation with the guards, who looked scornfully at me, believing I was just one more jobless individual coming to beg for a job.
 They were already used to seeing such cases on a daily basis, I imagined.
 However, an hour or so later, I decided I had waited long enough and left.

 The next day I was back there, but luck didn’t smile on me either.
 I was told she had gone across town for a meeting with a delegation from Chad.
 And this went on for about three days.
 In the meantime, the technical secretary was becoming hysterical as her boss was putting pressure on her to get the translation done without further delay.
 She was shocked to hear that the contracts department had still given me the go-ahead to do the work.
 Neither she nor her irate boss could locate the contract lady, as she seemed to be evading them as well.

 I then informed the technical secretary that I was leaving town for a few days of rest and meditation at the Paul VI Memorial Centre in Mendankwe, Bamenda.
 “You have my contact number and if you’re still serious about us doing business, you know where to reach me,” I said.
 She said I would be hearing from them soon.